spine-tools/Spine-Toolbox/docs/source/spine_db_editor/getting_started.rst

          menu can be used to enable and disable the different UI components listed above.

 Items from the trees can be selected by clicking them with the left mouse button and the views will react to the changes.
-By default, multiple items can be selected at the same time across the trees by holding down **CTRL** while making the selections.
-This behavior can be flipped from the editor settings (**CTRL+,**) by toggling the *Sticky selection* -setting.
+By default, multiple items can be selected at the same time across the trees by holding down **Ctrl** while making the selections.
+This behavior can be flipped from the editor settings (**Ctrl+,**) by toggling the *Sticky selection* -setting.

 In the next section you will learn more about the different UI components and views available in the editor